ARMmbed/BLEIntros/Docs/GettingStarted/URIBeacon.md

 ##Editing the URI Beacon
 </a>

-URI Beacons are used to send a URL (a website's address).
+URI Beacons are usually used to send a URL (a website's address).
 The line of code in our program that does that is in the ``main.cpp`` file:

 ```c